 Both parties must strive to grow in sexual understanding—to not be inhibited by ignorance or poor communication.
 God states, “The marriage bed is undefiled.”
 There is nothing wrong or inherently evil about sex.

 While this is a large subject, requiring an entire book to properly explain, I will at least briefly comment on it here.
-(You may read our free book Sex – Its Unknown Dimension.)
+(Our free book Sex – Its Unknown Dimension explains more about this topic.)

 God wants husbands and wives to be sexually fulfilled.
 He does not want repressed, frustrated partners, who do not understand that proper sexual relations involve basic knowledge—information that must be known to avoid unhappiness and lack of fulfillment.